dahyeshon/Final-Report/README.md

      - which is called as bungjang security
      - to check the past transation records before purchasing

- ## 4.2 New solution with blockchain
+ ## 4.2 New solution with blockchain, applying J-LINK's idea

-I think for junggonara to put an effort on  is a good idea to extend the security in internent P2P transaction.
-It would be great opportunity to broad the online second-hand market power.
+I think for junggonara and bunjang to put an effort on reducing its transaction insecurity is a good idea to accelerate transactions in internent P2P second-hand marekt.
+It would be great opportunity to broadly go up the online second-hand market power.

-더치트와 중고나라의 협업, 그리고
+However, to apply blockchain technology on second-hand market bussiness, I strongly recommend the two online second-hand market supplier, junggonara and bunjang, to consider an application of the main ideas offered by J-LINK.

-더치트에 쌓여있는 누적 데이터를 활용하면서
+ - A new payment, J coin
-블로체인을 이용해 서로 거래 현황을 볼 수 있는 형태로 진화
+ - crosscountrial
-(블록체인을 이용하면 변화할 생태계, 작성한 그림으로 설명)
+ -